Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Distributed Governance Implementation Process.md

 Phew, thats an ask but its nearly coalesced into being.
 Special interest will continously need to be paid towards the of onboarding of stewards, underrepresented demographics and network utility; ideally all three should be integrated through practice based methodologies and the subsequent generation of eco credits.
 This is where Regens science team and registry of practice based methodologies come into play.

 To bootstrap a registry it needs to be taken seriously, so we must onboard proven methodologies with sufficient scientific rigor first.
 Existence.
 Once the platform is functioning and has curated selection of methods with large degrees of prestige we can start loosening our criterea to include less western ways of thinking.
 After all most of the work being done globally will be done by the long tail; local practices.
-These smaller enterprises are often excluded from systemic participation due to the high bars of instutitional criterea and under
+These smaller enterprises are often excluded from systemic participation due to the high bars of instutitional criterea and under resourcing.

+To empower the long tail we need to

 Reflecting back on the "what", "how" and "why" we begin to see a mission statement: